Dario Bonanomi, 2015

 News from the Lab

-The Laboratory of Molecular Neurobiology that Bonanomi is setting up at the San Raffaele aims to identify genetic and molecular factors that allow spinal motor neurons to establish and maintain long distance contact with muscle fibers.
-These mechanisms play a key role in motor control, and studying these mechanisms may help to understand how motor neurons are damaged in many degenerative diseases.
+The Laboratory of Molecular Neurobiology that Bonanomi set up at the San Raffaele aims to identify genetic and molecular factors that allow spinal motor neurons to establish and maintain long distance contact with muscles.
+The lab is also interested in the interplay between neurons and blood vessels.
+Studying these mechanisms may help to understand how motor neurons are damaged in degenerative diseases such as amyotrophic lateral sclerosis.